 Traffic, transit, pedestrian and parking conditions during the period where construction worker vehicle and truck trips are anticipated to be highest were evaluated for the 6:00 to 7:00 AM and 3:00 to 4:00 PM midday peak hours.
 According to an assessment of conditions during peak construction activity, no significant adverse transit or parking impacts are anticipated.
-In addition, no significant adverse impacts to traffic due to traffic associated with construction worker vehicles and trucks.
+In addition, no significant adverse impacts to traffic due to traffic associated with construction worker vehicles and trucks is anticipated.
+A Construction Transportation Monitoring Plan (CTMP) would be initiated at the start of construction for the project work area.
 Because detailed plans for the proposed detention facility and detailed construction logistics, including any necessary street or sidewalk closures, are not known at this time, the level of specificity necessary to quantify the extent to which traffic operations would be disrupted as a result of street network access accommodations requested to facilitate the construction effort cannot be made at this time.
-As the design-build process is initiated, an updated assessment of traffic conditions would be made in coordination with OCMC and DOT as necessary in order to identify feasible measures that could mitigate any potential disruptions.
+As the design-build process is initiated, an updated assessment of traffic conditions would be made as part of the CTMP.
+The New York City Department of Design and Construction (DDC), through the CTMP, in coordination with OCMC and DOT), will implement as warranted routine traffic control measures that address as necessary in order to identify feasible measures that could mitigate any potential disruptions.
 This assessment would be made as part of a Construction Transportation Monitoring Plan (CTMP) that would be initiated at the start of construction.

-According to a preliminary assessment of construction generated pedestrian activity, five pedestrian elements were identified as potential impact locations.
+According to a preliminary assessment of construction generated pedestrian activity, five pedestrian elements were identified as potential significant impact locations.
 Because detailed plans for the proposed detention facility and detailed construction logistics, including any necessary street or sidewalk closures, are not known at this time, the level of specificity necessary to quantify the extent to which pedestrian operations would be disrupted as a result of construction activity (construction worker related and due to potential public infrastructure access accommodations requested to facilitate the construction effort) cannot be made at this time.
-However, as the City is committed to a robust CTMP during construction, an assessment of pedestrian conditions would be made in coordination with OCMC and DOT as necessary in order to identify feasible measures that could mitigate these potential disruptions.
-Mitigation measures to address potential impacts to pedestrian elements (sidewalks, corners and crosswalks) typically include signal timing changes, sidewalk and crosswalk widenings or the relocation of street furniture and obstructions.

-In the event it is found that measures fully mitigating such temporary impacts are infeasible, then unmitigatable significant adverse impacts could occur at the identified pedestrian elements.
+However, as the design-build process is initiated, an updated City is committed to a robust CTMP during construction, an assessment of pedestrian conditions would be made as part of the CTMP.
+DDC, through the CTMP, in coordination with OCMC and DOT, will implement as warranted routine pedestrian traffic control measures that address as necessary in order to identify feasible measures that could mitigate these potential disruptions.
+Mitigation measures to address potential significant impacts to pedestrian elements (sidewalks, corners and crosswalks) typically include signal timing changes, sidewalk and crosswalk widenings or the relocation of street furniture and obstructions.
+In the event it is found that measures fully mitigating such temporary significant impacts are infeasible or inadequate, then unmitigable significant adverse impacts could occur at the identified pedestrian elements.